 Box 4-Contributory Amount Paid.
-This is the gross amount of NSSEB and tier 2 benefit you received in 2001, less any 2001 benefits you repaid in 2001.
-(Any benefits you repaid in 2001 for an earlier year or for an unknown year are shown in box 8.)
-This amount is the total contributory pension paid in 2001 and is usually partly taxable and partly tax free.
+This is the gross amount of NSSEB and tier 2 benefit you received in 2004, less any 2004 benefits you repaid in 2004.
+(Any benefits you repaid in 2004 for an earlier year or for an unknown year are shown in box 8.)
+This amount is the total contributory pension paid in 2004 and is usually partly taxable and partly tax free.
 You figure the tax-free part as explained in Partly Taxable Payments under Taxation of Periodic Payments, later, using the latest reported amount of employee contributions shown in box 3 as the cost (investment in the contract).

 Box 5-Vested Dual Benefit.
-This is the gross amount of vested dual benefit (VDB) payments paid in 2001, less any 2001 VDB payments you repaid in 2001.
+This is the gross amount of vested dual benefit (VDB) payments paid in 2004, less any 2004 VDB payments you repaid in 2004.
 It is fully taxable.
-VDB payments you repaid in 2001 for an earlier year or for an unknown year are shown in box 8.
+VDB payments you repaid in 2004 for an earlier year or for an unknown year are shown in box 8.

 Note.
-The amounts shown in boxes 4 and 5 may represent payments for 2001 and/or other years after 1983.
+The amounts shown in boxes 4 and 5 may represent payments for 2004 and/or other years after 1983.

 Box 6-Supplemental Annuity.
-This is the gross amount of supplemental annuity benefits paid in 2001, less any 2001 supplemental annuity benefits you repaid in 2001.
+This is the gross amount of supplemental annuity benefits paid in 2004, less any 2004 supplemental annuity benefits you repaid in 2004.
 It is fully taxable.
-Supplemental annuity benefits you repaid in 2001 for an earlier year or for an unknown year are shown in box 8.
+Supplemental annuity benefits you repaid in 2004 for an earlier year or for an unknown year are shown in box 8.

 Box 7-Total Gross Paid.
 This is the sum of boxes 4, 5, and 6.
-The amount represents the total pension paid in 2001.
-Include this amount on line 16a of your Form 1040, line 12a of your Form 1040A, or line 17a of your Form 1040NR.
+The amount represents the total pension paid in 2004.
+Include this amount on Form 1040, line 16a, Form 1040A, line 12a, or Form 1040NR, line 17a.

 Box 8-Repayments.
-This amount represents any NSSEB, tier 2 benefit, VDB, and supplemental annuity benefit you repaid to the RRB in 2001 for years before 2001 or for unknown years.
+This amount represents any NSSEB, tier 2 benefit, VDB, and supplemental annuity benefit you repaid to the RRB in 2004 for years before 2004 or for unknown years.
 The amount shown in this box has not been deducted from the amounts shown in boxes 4, 5, and 6.
 It only includes repayments of benefits that were taxable to you.
-This means it only includes repayments in 2001 of NSSEB benefits paid after 1985, tier 2 and VDB benefits paid after 1983, and supplemental annuity benefits paid in any year.
+This means it only includes repayments in 2004 of NSSEB benefits paid after 1985, tier 2 and VDB benefits paid after 1983, and supplemental annuity benefits paid in any year.
 If you included the benefits in your income in the year you received them, you may be able to deduct the repaid amount.
 For more information about repayments, see Repayment of benefits received in an earlier year, later.

-You may have repaid an overpayment of benefits by returning a payment, by making a cash refund, or by having an amount withheld.
+You may have repaid an overpayment of benefits by returning a payment, by making a payment, or by having an amount withheld.

 Box 9-Federal Income Tax Withheld.
 This is the total federal income tax withheld from your NSSEB, tier 2 benefit, VDB, and supplemental annuity benefit.
 Include this on your income tax return as tax withheld.
-If you are a nonresident alien and your tax withholding rate and/or country of legal residence changed during 2001, you will receive more than one Form RRB-1099-R for 2001.
-Therefore, add the amounts in box 9 of all Forms RRB-1099-R you receive for 2001 to determine your total amount of U.S. federal income tax withheld for 2001.
+If you are a nonresident alien and your tax withholding rate and/or country of legal residence changed during 2004, you will receive more than one Form RRB-1099-R for 2004.
+Therefore, add the amounts in box 9 of all Forms RRB-1099-R you receive for 2004 to determine your total amount of U.S. federal income tax withheld for 2004.